DIG-Kaust/Adaptive-subtraction/README.md

 - :orange_book: ``Data_Modeling.ipynb``: notebook doing modeling of seismic data and primaries with ghosts with the Devito engine;
 - :orange_book: ``Multiples_Prediction.ipynb``: notebook carrying out multidimensional convolution with a full seismic data set to predict surface related multiples;
 - :orange_book: ``Adaptive_Subtraction.ipynb``: notebook performing adaptive subtraction on with the ADMM in a 1D example (as in Guitton and Verschuur, 2004), on synthetic seismic CSGs and on the Voring dataset;
-- :orange_book: ``Primary_Multiple_Curvelet_Separation.ipynb``: notebook generating masks with predicted multiples and conducting separation of primaries and multiples in the curvelet domain;
+- :file_folder: ``Primary_Multiple_Curvelet_Separation``: set of notebooks generating masks with predicted multiples and conducting separation of primaries and multiples in the curvelet domain.
+Three different cases are illustrated;

 ## Scripts
 The following scripts are provided:

-- :orange_book: ``model_data.py``: wrapper for seismic modeling of a full 2D dataset.
+- :page_with_curl: ``model_data.py``: wrapper for seismic modeling of a full 2D dataset.
 Recommended to run this script on the terminal instead of running the code on the notebooks.
-- :orange_book: ``create_multiples.py``: wrapper for SRME prediction using MDC.
+- :page_with_curl: ``create_multiples.py``: wrapper for SRME prediction using MDC.
 Recommended to run this script on the terminal instead of running the code on the notebooks.

 ## Getting started :space_invader: :robot:
 To ensure reproducibility of the results, we suggest using the `environment.yml` file when creating an environment.
 Note that for the notebook ``Primary_Multiple_Curvelet_Separation.ipynb`` is neccesary to use a different environment (instructions are provided).